For Your Interest in Aesthetics, Design and Architecture

 Modernity Meets Midcentury

 The home’s travertine floors in the living room, dining room and hall are laid in 24 inch squares.
 Doors and windows have been raised to ceiling height.
 The Pozzi doors have kick locks and the windows open from the bottom to enhance natural ventilation.
 A sleek, wide fireplace and recessed art lighting create a sensuous atmosphere.
 The walls of windows provide dramatic views of the garden, courtyards and pool from different angles and perspectives.
 Continue

 Green architecture, modern design, and Bluffview setting.
 The result is a dynamic home, environmentally sound, one that is bold and graceful, and a home that celebrates the attractiveness of the Bluffiview neighborhood.

 Whether it is geothermal conditioned air and heat, a natural thermal chimney, or the use of energy saving or renewable materials, this Gary Olp designed home has been celebrated as a landmark for the direction of architecture and construction.

-Rather than a democratic distribution of space among four bedrooms, this home emphasizes the open public spaces on the first floor and the private master bedroom suite and balcony on the second floor.
+Rather than a democratic distribution of space among three bedrooms, this home emphasizes the open public spaces on the first floor and the private master bedroom suite and balcony on the second floor.
 In addition to the master bedroom suite, there are two bedrooms, another full bath and an office on the second floor.
 A full bath on the first level can also be used as a cabana bath.
 A simple structure and outdoor shower relate to the pool.
 Continue

 Highland Park and Highland Park Village drew much of its architectural inspiration and Mediterranean architecture from Beverly Hills, California.
 In this original 1920s Highland Park estate home you see Beverly Hills reflected in both the Mediterranean architecture and the California modern approach to the complete renovation.